-- 12. Supervisors may be faced with a dilemma when conducting more intensive supervision of corporate governance, especially in supervising financially sound insurers.
+12. Supervisors may be faced with a dilemma when conducting more intensive supervision of corporate governance, especially in supervising financially sound insurers.
 The insurer may highlight its financial achievements as evidence of the insurer's sound operations.
-Hence, it may be difficult to justify the allocation of resources to supervision of corporate governance of such insurers, especially when taking a risk-based approach to supervision. - 13.
-An insurer's financial condition may provide insights into its financial capability and strength.
-A good financial condition, however is not a direct indication of sound corporate governance, as weaknesses in an insurer's corporate governance arrangements may only come to light over the medium or long term. - 14.
-To be proactive, supervisors should consider the following practices, among other measures: - Introduce procedures to look more deeply into certain aspects of an insurer's corporate governance even when the insurer has a positive financial situation.
-For example, the supervisor could use yellow and red flags or other internal scoring system to help identify issues that may merit further attention, according to the scale or nature of the risk4. - Trigger additional review when there is a diversity of opinions within the supervisor.
+Hence, it may be difficult to justify the allocation of resources to supervision of corporate governance of such insurers, especially when taking a risk-based approach.

+13. An insurer's financial condition may provide insights into its financial capability and strength.
+A good financial condition, however is not a direct indication of sound corporate governance, as weaknesses in an insurer's corporate governance arrangements may only come to light over the medium or long term.
+Therefore, regular review of corporate governance practices should be conducted regardless of the financial condition of an insurer.

+14. To be proactive, supervisors should consider the following practices, among other measures:

+- Introduce procedures to look more deeply into certain aspects of an insurer's corporate governance even when the insurer has a positive financial situation.
+For example, the supervisor could use yellow and red flags or another internal scoring system to help identify issues that may merit further attention, according to the scale or nature of the risk5. - Trigger an additional review when there is a diversity of opinions within the supervisor.
 Different perspectives and views on a potentially problematic situation may promote prevention of risks building up and/or early supervisory steps.
 The management team could also encourage the staff to present divergent views throughout the discussion of supervisory findings.